What's the Impact

 Academically, children who are not reading on grade level by the end of third grade struggle in every class, year after year, because over 85 percent of the curriculum is taught by reading.
 Reading is the skill by which students get information from books, computers, worksheets and boards to learn math, science, literature, social studies and more.

 Impact on society

-Third graders who cannot read on grade-level today are on track to be our nation’s lowest-income, least-skilled citizens.
+Third graders who cannot read on grade level today are on track to be our nation’s lowest income, least skilled citizens.
 Reading is a prerequisite for most adult employment, continued personal achievement, and for a continued democracy.
-Among welfare recipients 33 percent are functionally illiterate, and a $60 billion annual loss in productivity and health and safety issues is caused by illiteracy.
 And sadly, some states use their elementary students’ reading failure rates to predict future prison sizes.

 But this impact on children, schools and society can be mitigated.